LTIB

 Linux Target Image Builder (LTIB) is an open-source project based on RPM, menuconfig and Perl.
 LTIB is similar in concept to Buildroot and other Linux file system builders.
 LTIB can develop and deploy board support packages (BSP) for various target platforms.
-One can develop a Linux image for his or her specific target.
+One can develop a Linux image for their specific target.
 The project was initially sponsored by Freescale Semiconductor and later moved to Savannah.